-2.1.2 Unpacking the archives
+3.1.2 Unpacking the archives

 Any of the packages available for download are unpacked with the command under Linux or with the unzip utility under Windows.
 Here xxx is the version number and zzz is either src or bin.
-This will create a directory named JaxoDraw-xxx (the JaxoDraw home directory) in the current directory.
+This will create a directory named jaxodraw-xxx (the JaxoDraw home directory) in the current directory.

 '''

-tar -zxf jaxodraw-xxx_zzz.tar.gz
+unzip jaxodraw-xxx_zzz.zip

 '''